alexlecco/portfoliov3/README.md

-# Alex Lecco's Portfolio 2024
+# Alex Lecco's Portfolio Ago 2025

 This is the 2024 version of my professional porfolio.